GrapheneOS/hardened_malloc/README.md

 to much less metadata overhead and memory waste from fragmentation than a more traditional allocator design.
 It aims to provide decent overall performance with a focus on long-term performance and memory usage rather than allocator micro-benchmarks.
-It has relatively fine-grained locking and will offer good scalability once arenas are implemented.
+It offers scalability via a configurable number of entirely independently arenas, with the internal locking within arenas further divided up per size class.

 This project currently aims to support Android, musl and glibc.
 It may support other non-Linux operating systems in the future.
 For Android and musl, there